What is the California Basic Speed Law?

 The Meaning of California Basic Speed Law

-The basic speed law in California says your speed must be reasonable or prudent with due regard to:
+The basic speed law in California says your speed must be reasonable or prudent with due regard to the following:

-At no time are you allowed to drive at a speed which endangers the safety of persons or property.
+You are not allowed to drive at a speed that endangers the safety of persons or property.

 Driving too Fast for Conditions is a Traffic Violation